Austrian school of economics: First wave

-The school originated in Vienna in the Austrian Empire.
-Carl Menger's 1871 book Principles of Economics is generally considered the founding of the Austrian School.
+The school originated in Vienna in Austria-Hungary.
+Carl Menger's 1871 book Principles of Economics is generally considered the founding of the Austrian school.
 The book was one of the first modern treatises to advance the theory of marginal utility.
-The Austrian School was one of three founding currents of the marginalist revolution of the 1870s, with its major contribution being the introduction of the subjectivist approach in economics.
+The Austrian school was one of three founding currents of the marginalist revolution of the 1870s, with its major contribution being the introduction of the subjectivist approach in economics.

 Despite such claim, John Stuart Mill had used value in use in this sense in 1848 in Principles of Political Economy, where he wrote: "Value in use, or as Mr. De Quincey calls it, teleologic value, is the extreme limit of value in exchange.
 The exchange value of a thing may fall short, to any amount, of its value in use; but that it can ever exceed the value in use, implies a contradiction; it supposes that persons will give, to possess a thing, more than the utmost value which they themselves put upon it as a means of gratifying their inclinations."